rockink/shopper-react/README.md

 `docker build -t shopper:v1 .`

 ##### Run the Image
+Ensure that network is present.
+If not create a new one `docker network create -d bridge mynetwork`

+Now create the image/run container
 `docker run -d -p 80:80 --name static --network mynetwork  shopper:v1 `

 Now test in http://localhost:80